-"With the help from IOM, I was able to enroll in a web design course, buy a computer, textbooks on web development, or furniture for the room where I study and work.
+"With the help from IOM, I was able to enroll in a web design course, buy textbooks on web development and other study equipment.
 Now, I can focus on finding a better job where I will make my living and be able to help my family out of the troubles."

 Kata liked the web design very much and after the basic course focused on creating HTML pages, she decided to continue with the basic course on Java programming language.
 She is also considering another extension the Java programming course.

 Learn more about how IOM helps migrants before and after their return home from Slovakia: www.avr.iom.sk.

 (The names of the persons have been published with their consent. / The names of the persons have been modified to protect them.)

 Voluntary Return and Reintegration in Country of Origin (Individual Project).
 This project is co-funded by the European Union from the Asylum, Migration and Integration Fund (AMIF).
 Home Affairs Funds.